mattermost/mattermost-developer-documentation/site/content/contribute/mobile/unsigned/android.md

 #### Sign the Mattermost Android app

 Now that all requirements are met, it's time to sign the Mattermost app for Android.
-Most of the options of the signing tool are optional but you should really be using your own `package identifier`, `google services settings` and maybe change the `display name`.
+Most of the options of the signing tool are optional but you should use your own `package identifier`, `google services settings` and change the `display name`.

 * Create a folder that will serve as your working directory to store all the needed files.
 * Download the [sign-android](/scripts/sign-android) script and save it in your working directory.